Actindo-AG/Documentation/POS/Troubleshooting/02_RestartFaultyExport.md

 An error occurred while trying to export an offer to OMS.

-Follow the instructions below to restart the export to OMS after you fix the cause of the error.
+Follow the instructions below to restart the export to OMS after you have fixed the cause of the error.

 #### Prerequisites